 Which seats/section offer the best value for money?

 Generally, the middle rows of the middle orchestra section of any theatre offer great value for money.
-That’s is the case with Belasco Theatre as well and you can find relatively cheaper tickets for The Terms of my Surrender in rows G to P./p>
+That’s is the case with Belasco Theatre as well and you can find relatively cheaper tickets for Girl from the North Country Broadway in rows G to P.

 The middle mezzanine seats (rows F to H) are quite decent too and offer a good look at the theatre without costing a bomb .

-How Far In Advance Should You Book The Terms of my Surrender Tickets?
+How Far In Advance Should You Book Girl From the North Country Broadway Tickets?

-What Are The Best Options For Buying The Terms of my Surrender Broadway Tickets?
+What Are The Best Options For Girl From the North Country Broadway Tickets?

-You can book tickets from the official website, go to the Belasco Theatre box-office and physically collect your tickets, or wait in line and get discounted TKTS tickets for The Terms of my Surrender.
+You can go to the Belasco Theatre box-office directly and physically collect your tickets.

-Alternatively, you can check out Headout and get the best price on your The Terms of my Surrender Broadway tickets!
+Alternatively, you can check out Headout and get the best price on your Girl from the North Country Broadway tickets!
 Headout, is an online concierge for wonderful experiences across the globe and more often than not prices on Headout will be cheaper than those on the official website.